 In mid-April, Spain’s socialist government bragged that, for the first time, the nation was powered by 100 percent “renewable” energy—mostly solar and wind...

-- Popular Related Tags: the grid, intermittent wind and solar, net-zero, net zero, government idiocy, solar power, energy fail, grid inertia, nerc, blackouts
+- Popular Related Tags: the grid, intermittent wind and solar, net-zero, net zero, energy fail, government idiocy, solar power, biden administration, grid inertia, utility scale energy storage

 - Search for "the grid" on our Eco Web Search